preetuuppp/UIDesignAndDevelopent/README.md

 => Ok guys here are the some basic instruction before you start , If you are here you are successfully pulled the code and you are ready to type you first command in terminal.

-Step-1- Navigate to proeject directory using $cd Wellness-Retreats-Assignment
+Step-1- Navigate to proeject directory using $cd UiDesignAndDevelopment

 Step-2- install node_modules using npm install